-Fire Prevention Grants are funded by Cap-and-Trade auction proceeds appropriated by the California Legislature to the California Department of Forestry and Fire Protection (CAL FIRE), who is responsible for administering funds allocated from the California Climate Investments (CCI) Program.
+Fire Prevention Grants are funded by Cap-and-Trade auction proceeds appropriated by the California Legislature to the California Department of Forestry and Fire Protection (CAL FIRE), who is responsible for administering funds allocated from the CCI Program.

 Accountability and transparency are essential elements for CCI.
-Full public disclosure is required to provide information on how administering agencies are investing appropriations from the Greenhouse Gas Reduction Fund (GGRF) and what benefits are being achieved from those investments.
+Full public disclosure is required to provide information on how administering agencies are investing appropriations from the GGRF and what benefits are being achieved from those investments.
 CAL FIRE is responsible for collecting project information and reporting information to CCI.

-For each fire prevention grant project that was awarded in the amount of \$1,000,000.00 or more, fire prevention grantees must submit jobs reporting data to CAL FIRE on a semi-annual basis in June and December.
-The reporting cycles cover information for the following periods: December 1 - May 31, June 1 - November 30.
+For each grant project that is awarded in the amount of \$1,000,000.00 or more, Grantees must submit jobs reporting data to CAL FIRE on a semi-annual basis in June and December.
+The reporting cycles cover information for the following periods: December $1-May\ 31$, June $1-May\ 30$.
 All grant projects meeting that criteria will be notified of the reporting dates and the data requirements.